openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

 >[!NOTE]
 >The following sections contain information on configuring granular permissions.
 This requires more advanced technical knowledge, though you are unlikely to need this (often).

 There is no interface for updating the roles that can access these pages and the setting is JSON stored in the database.
-If you are not comfortable or able editing this, please contact your system administrator.
+If you are not comfortable or able editing this, contact your system administrator.

 > [!WARNING]
 > Only modify granular permissions if you are confident in the change you are making.